deimors/UnityDependencyInjection/README.md

 # Architecture

 Architecture is concerned with the organization of a system in order to guide the changes that are made to the system over time.
 Packages are an organizational tool which can be used to draw boundaries and establish directions of dependency within a system.
 Unity has recently introduced the ability to create Assembly Definitions, which can be used to designate a folder as belonging to a specific assembly (the .Net term for "package").
-The code we have created so far will now be separated into different assemblies in order to define the architecture of this system.
+By encapsulating the code we've written so far into separate assemblies and defining the dependencies between these assemblies we can prevent model code from being accidentally coupled to presentation or infrastructure code, thereby creating clear layers within the system.

 ## Arrange Folders